mu373/tailestim/README.md

    - Additional parameter: `r_smooth` (int, default=2)

 ## Results
-The main parameters returned by the estimator include:
+The results can be obtained by `estimator.get_parameters()`, which returns a dictionary.
+This includes:
 - `gamma`: Power law exponent (γ = 1 + 1/ξ)
 - `xi_star`: Tail index (ξ)
 - `k_star`: Optimal order statistic